AngelosKamariadis/PROGINTRO-ECE-NTUA/README.md

 Some of them may not be ideal in terms of complexity, but for sure they pass all the test cases on Grader.

-Any correction to mistakes i may have made while writing this files as well as any optimization, will be appreciated!
+Any correction to mistakes i may have made while writing these files as well as any optimization, will be appreciated!